-The separate account will also help you track your spending, easily budget, reduce tax filing hassles and support any business deductions or credits you claim should the ATO audit you.
-Given the many options available today for free or low-cost business bank accounts with minimal administration, there is little reason not to get a separate business bank account.
+The separate account will also help you keep track of your expenditures and budget more simply, eliminate tax filing headaches and support any business deductions or credits you claim if the ATO audits you.
+There is no reason not to open one, given the numerous alternatives for free or low-cost business bank accounts with minimum management available today.

-Working for yourself has many benefits, including setting your own hours, being your own boss, not having to ask for a day off or vacation time, and being in complete control of your business.
-With an advantage, though, comes a disadvantage.
+Working for yourself has several advantages, like establishing your own hours, being your own boss, avoiding having to request time off or vacation, and having ultimate control over your firm.
+However, with a benefit comes a drawback.

-- You need to open bank accounts, accounts with state and local authorities, and manage business finances (as opposed to doing the work you love—and generating revenue).
+- You must create bank accounts, state and local government accounts, and handle business finances (rather than doing the task you enjoy and earning money).

-- You typically don’t get bonuses, and taking time off means you might not get paid.
+- You seldom earn bonuses, and taking time off might result in you not being compensated.

 What Is A Sole Trader/Self Employed?

-If you’re working as a sole trader, then your personal and business affairs are treated as one for tax purposes.
-You are your business.
-So, in theory, you can use your personal bank account for business transactions, as long as your bank allows this.
+When you operate as a single trader, your personal and corporate finances are combined for tax reasons.
+You are your own company.
+So, as long as your bank allows it, you can use your personal bank account for business activities.

-On the positive side, having a separate account will enable you to easily separate your business and personal expenses, which will help you reconcile your accounts when it’s time to complete your annual self-assessment return.
+On the plus side, having a separate account allows you to clearly distinguish between company and personal costs, making it easier to balance your accounts when it comes time to file your yearly self-assessment return.

-Having a dedicated bank account will also make your business appear more professional – you can use a ‘trading as’ (t/a) name so that all payments are made to a business name rather than your personal name.
+Having a separate bank account will help give your business a more professional appearance; you may use a ‘trading as’ (t/a) name to make all payments to the business name rather than your personal name.

-A self-employed bank account can mean one of two things: using a personal account for business conducted when self-employed, or using a business account instead.
+A self-employed bank account can refer to either utilizing a personal account for a self-employed business or using a business account instead.

-Limited companies, on the other hand, do not share the same luxury.
-As a legal entity, money it generates must be kept separate to the business owner or director.
-Although, this may be the route to go for all self-employed workers going forward.
+On the other hand, limited liability firms do not have the same privilege.
+Therefore, money generated by a legal company must be kept distinct from the business owner or director.
+However, this may be the best option for all self-employed people in the future.

-Why You Should Not Mix Business And Personal Funds?
+Why Shouldn’t You Combine Your Business And Personal Funds?

-- In the same way, lack of separation shouts “hobby” to the ATO.
-And the ATO is quick to deny deductions and losses for hobbies.
-If you want the ATO to look at your business as legitimate and not a hobby, keep business and personal separate.
+- On the other hand, a lack of separation shouts “hobby” to the ATO.
+The ATO is likewise eager to eliminate hobby losses and deductions.
+Keep your personal and professional life separate if you want the ATO to regard your business as legitimate rather than a hobby.

 Keep Business Expenses Separate from Personal Expenses

-- It would be best if you considered having a separate checking account and savings account for your business.
-While it might seem confusing at first, having separate accounts streamlines your accounting procedures and simplifies your taxes.
-Plus, it’s much easier to keep track of exactly what you’re spending and what you’re bringing in when all your business expenses and income are funnelled separately into their account.
+- It’s great if you think about creating a separate checking and savings account for your company.
+While at the first seeming complex, separate accounts streamline your accounting operations and simplify your taxes.
+Plus, funnelling all of your company costs and profits into their own account makes it much easier to keep track of exactly what you’re spending and bringing in.

 Keeping Separate Accounts

-First, and most importantly, set up separate checking accounts for business and personal use.
-Write checks for business purchases from the business account and personal purchases from the personal account.
-Put business income in the business account and personal income in the personal account.
-Do the same with credit card accounts–one for business and one for personal–and don’t mix charges or payments for these accounts.
+Set up separate bank accounts for business and personal purposes first and foremost.
+Write cheques from the personal account for business purchases and the business account for personal spending.
+Put corporate money in one account and personal income in another.
+Make the same distinction between business and personal credit card accounts, and don’t mix charges or payments for these accounts.

-If you are an employee of a corporation, pay yourself a reasonable salary, based on comparable salaries for other similar positions.
-If you are a sole proprietor or partner, you can take a draw by writing a check to yourself from the business account.
+If you work for a company, set a suitable compensation for yourself based on comparable prices for similar occupations.
+You can take a draw as a lone owner or partner by writing a check to yourself from the business account.

-Does A Sole Trader Have To Have A Separate Business Bank Account?
+Is It Necessary For A Sole Trader To Have A Business Bank Account?

-This follows from the fact that the business is not legally separate from the self-employed person who is running it.
+This is due to the fact that the business and the self-employed person who runs it are not legally separate.

-However, there are a number of reasons why it might be better to open a separate business account:
+However, there are several reasons why a separate business account could be preferable:

-- The terms and conditions of a personal bank account may prevent it from being used for business.
+- A personal bank account’s rules and restrictions may preclude it from being used for business.

-- The business may wish to accept payments by credit card or debit card, which is unlikely to be possible with a personal bank account.
+- Payments by credit card or debit card may be desired by the business, which is unlikely to be achievable with a personal bank account.

-- Money can be left in the account to pay the tax on the business profits, reducing the risk that the money might instead be inadvertently spent elsewhere.
+- Money can be left in the account to pay the tax on business earnings, lowering the likelihood that it would be spent elsewhere mistakenly.

-Note that the position is very different with a limited company.
-While it is not a specific legal requirement for a limited company to operate a business bank account, not doing so can lead to all sorts of tax and legal difficulties, and we would strongly recommend that every company has a separate bank account in its own name.
+With a limited business, the situation is significantly different.
+While it is not a legal need for a limited company to have a business bank account, failing to do so can result in a variety of tax and legal issues, and we highly advise that every firm have its own bank account.

 Choosing The Right Business Account

-Many of the main high street banks offer up to 2 years’ free banking for new business accounts, although they are less generous to established businesses if you decide to switch.
-Make sure you also find out what standing and transaction charges apply to business accounts after any initial ‘free’ periods are over.
+Many major high street banks provide up to two years of free banking to new business accounts, but they are less generous to existing firms switching banks.
+After any initial ‘free’ periods have expired, find out what standing and transaction costs apply to business accounts.

-The majority of high-street banks will offer a business account for sole traders and small business owners.
-It’ll be down to you to weigh up the benefits of each and choose the one that suits your operation best.
+For single traders and small business owners, the majority of high-street banks will provide a business account.
+It will be up to you to assess the advantages of each and select the one that best meets your needs.

-It isn’t as simple as choosing the bank with the lowest fees.
-Be sure to check customer reviews and see whether or not the bank has an app which means you can access them from wherever you are.
+It’s not as straightforward as picking the bank with the lowest costs.
+First, check for client reviews and see whether the bank offers an app that allows you to access your accounts from anywhere.

-If you chose to register your business as a sole proprietorship, there is no real distinction between your personal and business finances.
-Nevertheless, it’s best to keep them separate, as it will simplify things when it comes to managing your finances.
-It will also make it easier to talk to the bank about your personal financial situation and that of your business.
+If you establish your firm as a single proprietorship, there is no actual separation between your personal and business funds.
+Nonetheless, it’s important to keep them separate because it will make handling your funds much easier.
+It will also make it easy to speak with the bank about your personal and corporate financial situations.